MatiasAgelvis/MatiasAgelvis.github.io/cv.md

 - Integrating RabbitMQ for robust asynchronous messaging and inter-service communication.
 - Utilizing Pydantic for data validation and serialization.
 - Implemented secure password storage using industry best practices.
-- Handled financial messaging and transactions via the FIX protocol.
+- Handled financial messaging via the FIX protocol.
 - Adhering to unit and integration testing standards to ensure code quality and system stability.
 - Prioritizing security and compliance while maintaining client confidentiality.